kiwisincebirth/TRS-80-ROMS/README.md

 ### Compiling

-This source code has been compiled with Telemark Assembler, and tested using a DIFF tool to ensure binary compatibility of the generated output.
-If you have issues compiling it with a different assembler please let me know how the code can be fixed
+This source code is assembled with Z88DK.
+Please the seperate [Build Guide](BUILDING.md)

+*Previously assembly was with Telemark Assembler / UZ80AS*

 ## Extensions